 Looker asks for the connection on this page so that it can automatically generate LookML based on a set of tables in your database.
 However, you can still add additional connections later.

-The LookML Type field only appears if the YAML-based LookML legacy feature is on (the default setting until release 4.10).
+The LookML Type field only appears if the YAML-based LookML legacy feature is on.
 In this field, you can specify whether you want the project to use New LookML or the older YAML-based LookML.
-If the legacy feature is off then the project will be created using New LookML.
+If the legacy feature is off (the default setting) then the project will be created using New LookML.
 For more information about the benefits of using New LookML, see this article.

 Configuring a Model